pliu/k8splayground/apps/prometheus-operator/README.md

 # Prometheus Operator
 Prometheus Operator deploys a Prometheus-based monitoring stack that includes Grafana and Alertmanager.
-It also includes default metrics exporters, dashboards, and rules (we've included the metrics exporters and dashboards, but disabled the default rules).
+It also includes default metrics exporters, dashboards, and rules (we've included the metrics exporters but disabled the default rules and dashboards).

 Prometheus is a popular time-series database that is used for collecting, processing, and alerting on metrics.
 Specifically, applications that wish to send metrics to Prometheus expose a metrics endpoint that is periodically scraped by Prometheus exporters (the exporters are configured as part of Prometheus' configuration).
 Prometheus then applies a set of rules (defined in a set of YAML files) to the metrics for processing and possible alerting.